Skip to content

 The party ledger is a chronological statement of all transactions with a specific customer or supplier.
 It gives you the full picture of what is owed and by whom.

-2. Click on a party name to open their profile.
+2. Click on a party name to open their profile in a slide-over panel.

 Each row in the ledger represents one transaction.
 The columns are: